openfun/jitsi-k8s/README.md

 You will also be asked for an email address that will be used to create a Let's Encrypt issuer account.

 After then, your new overlay will be created in the directory `k8s/overlays/<your-environment>/`.
-Note that this directory is ignored by git.
+Note that this directory is ignored by git, we'll see later how to move it on a separate repository for team work.

 It is ready to use as-is.